Kurrawong/anufnp-infra/README.md

 - [task](https://taskfile.dev/installation)
 - [pnpm](https://pnpm.io/installation)

-You will also need to have a VM created with SSH access enabled.
+You will also need to have a VM created with SSH access enabled and a https domain

 ## Usage